sudhanshu-j/Car-Website/README.md

   The project includes the following external libraries:

-   1.SwiperJS: Used for implementing responsive carousels.
+     1. SwiperJS: Used for implementing responsive carousels.

-   2.ScrollReveal: Used for adding scroll-triggered animations.
+     2. ScrollReveal: Used for adding scroll-triggered animations.

-   3.MixItUp: Used for filtering and sorting car categories.
+     3. MixItUp: Used for filtering and sorting car categories.

      • Make sure to link these libraries in the index.html file using CDN links, or include them locally in the js/ directory.